farlee2121/DevEssentialsBlog/content/draft/abandoned/2022-09-05-Software-Beliefs.md

 - source control is critical.
 Source control everything you can
   - Leveraging source control for traceability, versioning, collaboration, repeatability, etc is a big motivator behind the push for *-as-code
   - Source: experience, but back up by readings like Code That Fits and many others
-- Source control and work tracking are the most fundamental tools for managing a quality process
-  - Source: thinking about my experience at Kana
 - Tests are the first client of our system
   - Source: Apprenticeship, Robert Martin blog?
 Pretty sure it's echoed in Mark Seemann's early blog posts
 - tests embody requirements